-Allow provision of services under the InCK model only in designated intervention counties.
-Allow provision of services through specified CCBHCs, offering services only in certain areas of the state.
+Provision Section of Social Security Act to be Waived Purpose for Waiver Statewide Operation 1902(a)(1) To allow managed care plans or types of managed care plans only in certain geographic areas.
+To allow provision of services under the InCK model only in designated intervention counties.
+To allow provision of services through specified CCBHCs, offering services only in certain areas of the state.
 Reasonable Promptness 1902(a)(8) To allow use of waiting lists for Supports, Community Care Program, and Children's Support Services Program.
-30 Amount, Duration, and Scope 1902(a)(10)(B) To provide additional services to individuals in home and community-based services programs and/or managed long term services and supports.
-Income Methodology 1902(a)(17) To allow the disregard of certain Social Security benefits based on parental income, for individuals turning 18 and enrolling in the Supports program.
-Transfer of Assets 1902(a)(18) To allow individuals with income less than 100% of FPL to attest that no transfers were made during the look-back period.
-Freedom of Choice 1902(a)(23)(A) To allow restriction of freedom of choice through mandatory enrollment in a managed care plan.
-Direct Provider Reimbursement 1902(a)(32) To allow individuals to self-direct expenditures for HCBS.
-Eligibility 1902(e)(5) To allow eligibility of pregnant women to continue through 365 days postpartum.
+Amount, Duration, and Scope 1902(a)(10)(B) To provide additional services to individuals in home and community-based services programs and/or managed long term services and supports.

-30 Note that by requesting that this wait list authority remain available, DMAHS is not necessarily implying that it will be utilized for all programs.
+&lt;sup>31 Note that by requesting that this wait list authority remain available, DMAHS is not necessarily implying that it will be utilized for all programs.